 RELATED STORY: There are many stories to be told about the future of work

 The United States is not alone in its mission to close the youth skills gap through work-based learning.
-Deloitte LLP Senior Director and Workforce Development Social Impact Leader Maggie Koziol said the impact of the Fourth Industrial Revolution and the integration of digital technology has affected for the entire world.
+Deloitte LLP Senior Director and Workforce Development Social Impact Leader Maggie Koziol said the impact of the Fourth Industrial Revolution and the integration of digital technology have affected the entire world.

 “We are facing a crisis.
 1.8 billion youth, globally, will be unready to work in the future of jobs,” Koziol said.